opencamp-hq/cli/README.md

 ## One-Click Deployment

-You can run the CLI as a daemon but if you don't have a machine that runs 24/7 [Render](https://render.com) has one-click deployment functionality that is similar to Heroku and has a generous free tier.
+You can run the CLI as a daemon but if you don't have a machine that runs 24/7 [Render](https://render.com) has one-click deployment functionality that is similar to Heroku.

 #### ⚠️ Warning ⚠️
 Please be mindful of polling too frequently, once every 10 minutes is the recommended max.
 Running the tool at a higher frequency is unlikely to make a difference and risks recreation.gov authenticating their API and breaking this type of access for everyone.